 We tend to equate cleanliness with organization.
-We are looking for order but "cleaning" your house doesn't bring that order.
+We are looking for an order, but “cleaning” your house doesn’t bring that order.

 In this episode, I share with you how I have employed the 80/20 principle in my house to bring it to excellence but not perfection while also giving me time to do what I’m uniquely created to do.
 (Spoiler alert: We’re going to talk more next week about using that extra time!)

 Seeing piles and cluttered spaces bothers me.
 I had to come up with a system that balances time and results.
 These are the things I had to think through:

 - Determine how long a task can go before it must be done again.

 - Decide who will do the tasks and when – delegating it if possible.

 Here’s how I handle the four main things that make my home feel disordered:

 Floors: Floors seem clear to me when they are clear enough to run a vacuum in the room.
 Early in my married life, I killed myself by vacuuming to unrealistic expectations that my husband didn’t even have for me.
 No more.
 Now we vacuum once a week.
 Because baby Grayson is crawling around these days, the family room is done once a day during this season.